BoazBitt/Sun-sational-Forecast/README.md

 - **Display Weather**: The app provides current weather information and a 5-day forecast for the searched location.

-- **Favorites**: Users can save locations to their favorites, and a default weather display is available for Tel Aviv.
+- **Favorites**: Users can save locations to their favorites, and a default weather display is available for the user's location if its not possible then the default is Tel-Aviv

 - **Responsive Design**: The app is designed to provide a seamless experience on various screen sizes.
 Flexbox and grid layouts are used for responsive design.

-- **Error Handling**: The app includes error handling mechanisms, such as toasts and modals.
+- **Error Handling**: The app includes error handling mechanisms, such as toast.

 ## Bonus Features